Florina: Economy

+Education

+Florina is a destination for high school attendance by youths from the wider countryside who later in many instances permanently relocate to the town.

+Media

-Its university changed in 2002 from being a branch of the Aristotle University of Thessaloniki, to a part of the University of Western Macedonia.
+The university in Florina changed in 2002 from being a branch of the Aristotle University of Thessaloniki, to a part of the University of Western Macedonia.
 After 2004, four departments that previously belonged to the Aristotle University, reinforced its potential.

 Florina has 8 radio stations, 2 daily political newspapers, 4 weekly ones, one women's press and two newspapers on sports.